 BEST RENTAL CAR COMPANY ON MADEIRA

 When you book your Madeira Rental Car online, I personally recommend and always use Discover Cars.
 They search for both local and international companies, so you get the best deal!
 MUST Read: Guide to Renting a Car on Madeira

 BEST TIME TO VISIT FANAL FOREST

-The Fanal Forest is great to visit all-year-round but there are some certain weather conditions that make this place quite atmospheric.
+The Fanal Forest is great to visit all year round but there are certain weather conditions that make this place quite atmospheric.
 Basically, you want the entire forest to be engulfed by fog to create this mystical, moody vibe that you can see in my photos.
-It is common for the fog to hit this area, which is at 1,150 meters above sea level.
+It is common for fog to hit this area, which is 1,150 meters above sea level.
 It can be quite hard to predict when it will be clear and when it will be foggy.
-Often if it is clear and sunny at sea-level down by the beach, it can still be foggy conditions in the forest.
+Often if it is clear and sunny at sea level down by the beach, it can still be foggy conditions in the forest.

 FANAL FOREST HIKING OPTIONS

 There are a few different options for hikes and walks in the Fanal Forest.
 Naturally, I did them all because I was on Madeira for three months.
 Therefore, I can share what to expect and which one of the routes you might want to choose.

 Vereda do Fanal is the popular choice for hiking when it comes to Fanal Forest.
 It begins at the plateau of Paul da Serra and actually ends at the Posto Florestal do Fanal Forest after an 11-kilometer journey through the Laurissilva forest.